apache/druid/docs/content/design/coordinator.md

 This is to handle the late segments ingested to realtime dataSources.

 <div class="note caution">
-This policy currenlty cannot handle the situation when a shard consists of a lot of small segments, thereby its total size exceeds the <a href="../configuration/coordinator.html#compaction-config">targetCompactionSizebytes</a>.
+This policy currently cannot handle the situation when a shard consists of a lot of small segments, thereby its total size exceeds the <a href="../configuration/coordinator.html#compaction-config">targetCompactionSizebytes</a>.
 If it finds such shards, it simply skips them.
 </div>